Guillemorillo/CinemApp/README.md

-# Profitoro
+# CinemApp

-> Take breaks during work.
-Exercise during breaks.
+> Cinema app to practice with vue

 ## Build Setup